zenglenn42/inversion-of-control/README.md

 As code complexity grows, it's hard keeping up with the demand for modifications while still maintaining quality.
 The crisp coherence of your original component morphs into a maintenance muddle.

-No good deed goes unpunished.
 Has your gift to the world become a curse, an albatross around your neck?

 <h5>&nbsp;</h5>